official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 countries were complaining about where an objective of regime change left them,
 but: “Saddam Hussein had a choice, either complying with SCRs [Security Council

-8 Minute Ricketts to Secretary of State [FCO], 16 September 2002, ‘Iraq: UN Resolutions’.
+[^8]: Minute Ricketts to Secretary of State [FCO], 16 September 2002, ‘Iraq: UN Resolutions’.
-9 Letter Manning to McDonald, 16 September 2002, ‘Iraq: Conversation with Condi Rice’.
+[^9]: Letter Manning to McDonald, 16 September 2002, ‘Iraq: Conversation with Condi Rice’.
-10 Telegram 1729 UKMIS New York to FCO London, 16 September 2002, ‘Iraq: Foreign Secretary’s Conversation with US Secretary of State, 16 September’.
+[^10]: Telegram 1729 UKMIS New York to FCO London, 16 September 2002, ‘Iraq: Foreign Secretary’s

 206

-The Report of the Iraq Inquiryresolutions] and surviving; or failing to comply and his regime ending up being changed as a consequence of the international community enforcing compliance.”
+resolutions] and surviving; or failing to comply and his regime ending up being changed as a consequence of the international community enforcing compliance.”

 33. Secretary Powell told Mr Straw that the US was looking for a serious response from